Arup276/YOLOv2/README.md

 cv2.waitKey(0) # waitkey for hold the image in display until user press any key

 ```
+if you do this thing on jupyter then open `yolov2_show_img.ipynb ` do enjoy.
 It will predict the object with confident score in that given image.
 Now enjoy ✌.